palcode/CHOP101-GA/Chat_Oriented_Programming.md

 **Prompts in Cursor:**
 >"Create a frontend module which can show near realtime location update on google map from the data from this driver,Use streamline for the UI."

 >"Can you write code for fusion of realsense rgbd camera data with gps data for better localisation @Codebase"
->"Can you update the viewer with more details like showing rgbd data along with gps data and final fused view @Codebase"

 ### **Use Case 3 : Unit test**